"You must be the princess."

 "Sounds messy," Mai replied, hauling up the large bags she'd brought with her and setting them on the table.
 Hands free, she gestured at herself.
 "And I just got this dress last week."
 It was a deep green, embroidered with subtle patterns of dragons, the thread giving off a faint sheen in the light.

-"Come, now," Azula said, chidingly, feeling like a teaching chastising a naughty student.
+"Come, now," Azula said, chidingly, feeling like a teacher chastising a naughty student.
 "You know of at least twenty different poisons you could slip into our meal."

 "None of which I have up my sleeve, Azula," Mai said, giving Azula a look that implied just because you do that sort of thing doesn't mean it's standard behavior.
 She opened the boxes, exposing the steaming food inside.
 "I'm not a walking pharmacopoeia."